jimmy319/QAFormGenerator/README.md

 Install generator-node-webkit

-    $ npm install -g generator-node-webkit
+    > npm install -g generator-node-webkit

-Create a folder for you application, e.g.

-    $ mkdir QAFormGenerator
+Clone git repo from:

-Move to the folder you've created, clone the
+Move to the newly folder, run:

+    > yo node-webkit

+Note: Make sure that you have select the Windows as supported os during the installation.

+Install dependencies:

+    > npm install

+###Package and distributing the application###
+Will generate a .zip file in 'dist' folder.

+    > grunt dist-win